-I was caught using a free-travel pass meant for a disabled person, and I was put off the bus on the Kilkenny-Tipperary border in a little village called Ninemilehouse.
+I was caught using a free-travel pass meant for a disabled person, and I was put off the bus in a little village called Nine Mile House on the Kilkenny-Tipperary border.

-I noticed the snappily-dressed official, standing in the aisle bent over speaking to a passenger, just after we'd left Carrick-on-Suir.
+I noticed the snappily-dressed official standing in the aisle talking to somebody just after we'd left Carrick-on-Suir.

 The woman in front of me offered to pay.
 This was after the capped man had gone forward to ask the driver to pull over.
 I thanked her, said that was very sweet, but that he'd given the chance to get off the bus, and I was going to take it.